 Yamaha has a cosmic selection of digital pianos on offer.
-At last check, digital piano count was pushing 200 and that is exclusive of discontinued models, still available at retail locations.
+At last check, Yamaha digital piano models being actively sold was pushing 200.

 Yamaha classifies the different models into the following categories: